germana1337/ecommerce/nextcom/README.md

 Hey there!
 My name is Nika Germanishvili, and I'm the developer behind this awesome project.
 As a junior developer with a background in responsive design, I'm always looking to improve my skills and take on new challenges.
 I graduated from the Academy of Digital Industry and have been working hard on this project using some amazing tools like Next.js, Sanity Studio, and Stripe.

-If you have any questions or feedback about the project, feel free to reach out to me at for personal #GMAIL [nikagermanishvili@gmail.com], and here is also # Work #GM adres [germanxcardinal@gmail.com].
+If you have any questions or feedback about the project, feel free to reach out to me at for personal  email adress [nikagermanishvili@gmail.com], and here is my second Working email adress [germanxcardinal@gmail.com].
 I'd love to hear from you and get your thoughts on the project.

 # Thanks for checking out my work, and I hope you enjoy using [StableStack] !